Can I only buy Bo Weevil fabrics and products online?

 Why can I not see prices on the website?

+Bo Weevil only sells to business related companies with a valid VAT number.
 To access prices, you can create an account for the website.
-After we have verified and approved your VAT number, we can approve the account.
-From that point on, you can log into the webshop and have access to prices.
+After we have verified and approved your application.
+You are able to log into the webshop and have access to prices.
 You can also place an order.

 Why do I need a VAT number to create an account?

 We are a wholesale supplier and only deliver to businesses and organizations.
 If you are a private individual, you can go to our partner Pure Coverz, they sell fabrics by the meter and the entire bag and towel collection.

 What is the minimum order amount or quantity?

 The minimum order amount is €175,-, this is the amount excluding VAT and shipping costs.
 We deviate from this only for orders of fabric samples and swatches.
 You can contact us for this at [email protected] or by filling out the form.